cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 Besides, it's better to have the following achievements.

 + Our solutions apply to other scenarios.
-+ Our tools can solve real-world problems and have good usability.
++ Our tools have good usability.

 OK.
 Let us do it!
 We have to be quick, and we are not supposed to make many mistakes.
 Nowadays, the computer science research community is competitive